List of Chainsaw Man characters: Japan

 A Japanese private sector devil hunter/bodyguard contracted with the Octopus Devil, who is hired to protect Denji while the international assassins hunt for Chainsaw Man.
 He later attends Fourth East High School, having been tasked with monitoring Denji to maintain a normal life, and is drawn into Asa's team for the Devil Hunter Club.
-At some point after the international assassins hunt, he joins the Public Safety organization, presumably under Kishibe's request to monitor the Death Devil's behavior.
+At some point after the international assassins hunt, he joins the Public Safety organization.